reframejs/reframe/docs/usage-manual.template.md

 You can see the example in full and other examples at [/examples/custom-browser](/examples/custom-browser).

+!INLINE ./help.md --hide-source-path

-## Customization - Browser - Full !INLINE ./top-link.md #customization
+## Custom - Browser - Full !INLINE ./top-link.md #custom

 You can as well eject the code that orchestrates the hydration of the page by running `$ reframe eject browser-hydration`.
 Note that if you want to customize the rendering process itself you should run `$ reframe eject renderer` instead.

 You can also eject the code that generates the browser entry for each page when building by running `$ reframe eject build-entries`.

+!INLINE ./help.md --hide-source-path